 This morning, you will visit a traditional wooden Orthodox Church and Dungan mosque which is built in Chinese style.
 From here, continue to Jety-Oguz gorge.
 Enjoy a short hike in the gorge and then transfer along the southern shore of Issyk-Kul Lake.
 On the way stop, in Bokonbaevo, where you will see an eagle hunting show.
 Continue driving to Kochkor where one of the best views on the Issyk-Kul Lake is guaranteed.
-This evening, you will spend the night with a local Kyrgyz family.
 (B,L,D)

 After breakfast transfer to Son-Kul (120km).
 Son-Kul is one of the highest lakes in Kyrgyzstan (2030m above sea level).
 It’s a place where you can experience true nomadic life.
 You will have a chance to ride a horse, see edelweiss flowers, camels, yaks, golden eagles, and to see how local women make the Kyrgyz national drink – Kymyz (mare’s milk).
 This is a remote mountain lake situated on a treeless, high mountain plateau (3016m) where shepherds bring their livestock in the summertime and establish a camp where they will live for season and set up their yurts.
 In this area of beauty, you will see hundreds of herds of animals and their shepherds as well as many different yurts.
 (B,L,D)

 This morning, you will transfer to Bishkek (400km).
 On the way visit a felt carpet workshop in Kochkor, where you can see the traditional process of making Kyrgyz felt carpets.
 After lunch, continue driving to Bishkek.
 On the way, you will stop to see Burana tower, which is left from the ancient city Balasagyn (XI – XIII).
 (B,L)